 Other things to note include Booth's rail line, built to move lumber out to U.S. markets, and the timber slide channel south of Victoria Island, of which you can see a photo in the lumbering section.

-Below is how Ottawa looked, from south of LeBreton Flats, looking North towards the Gatineau Hills after the fire of 1900, which burned down the Parliament buildings as well as much of Ottawa and Hull.
-The fire started in Hull and spread to Ottawa via the wooden bridge spanning the Chaudiere Falls.
+Below is how Ottawa looked, from south of LeBreton Flats, looking North towards the Gatineau Hills after the fire of 1900, which burned 40% of Hull and 20% of Ottawa.
+Hintonburg was spared due to the rail line firebreak The fire started in Hull and spread to Ottawa via the wooden bridge spanning the Chaudiere Falls.
 Reconstruction of many homes subsequently used brick over their wooden frames.
+The Parliament buildings were destroyed by fire later in 1916.
+Seven people died in the fire and 15,000 made homeless.